paragonie/libgossamer/docs/security/Threat-Model.md

 **However, if this ever happened, it would still be an all-hands-on-deck, shut-everything-down emergency.**

-Networks that adopt the Super Supplier feature **SHOULD** take extra steps to secure those keys--such as the employment of Hardware Security Modules or airgaps--to minimize the risk of exposure and leakage.
+Networks that adopt the Super Provider feature **SHOULD** take extra steps to secure those keys--such as the employment of Hardware Security Modules or airgaps--to minimize the risk of exposure and leakage.

-Additionally, the Super Supplier **MUST** be used sparingly (i.e. as a break-glass feature for recovering other suppliers from a system compromise, or to revoke updates containing malware).
+Additionally, the Super Provider **MUST** be used sparingly (i.e. as a break-glass feature for recovering other providers from a system compromise, or to revoke updates containing malware).

+### Cryptographic Ledger Compromised

+An unauthorized third party obtains access to the servers that serve the contents of the append-only cryptographic ledger and intend to forge or alter records.

+#### Gossamer Mitigations

+Every record is verified by the [Synchronizer](#synchronizer) as it's read from the ledger.
+Even privileged access to the ledger only permits an attacker to inject invalid records that get rejected and consequently skipped by the Synchronizer.

+Any attacker that attempts to insert a record that performs an action without a valid cryptographic signature from the pertinent Provider will be wasting their time and alerting the world to the compromise.

+When the ledger backing a Gossamer network is [Chronicle](https://github.com/paragonie/chronicle):
+Replica instances independently verify each record before duplicating them.
+Additionally, Chronicle supports cross-signing onto other instances, allowing independent verification across networks or across replica instances.

 ## Recommendations

 ### General Recommendations

 1. Default to Local Trust, allow hosting companies to switch to Federated Trust to save space.
-2. Define a Super Supplier but rarely, if ever, actually use it.
+2. Define a Super Provider but rarely, if ever, actually use it.
 3. Have multiple replica instances of the ledger, and have end users query *those* instead of the primary instance.
 (This allows for better horizontal scaling.)